Inferenco/openai-rust-responses-sshift/DOCUMENTATION.md

 # Open AI Rust Responses by SShift - Documentation

-> **🔥 v0.1.8 Update**: Fixed vector store file deletion API compatibility.
-The `delete_file` method now correctly handles the actual OpenAI API response structure and returns `VectorStoreFileDeleteResponse` instead of incorrectly expecting a `VectorStore` object.
+> **🔥 v0.2.0 Update**: Major update to image generation!
+The SDK now supports the official built-in `image_generation` tool, replacing the previous function-based workaround.
+This is a breaking change.

 This document provides comprehensive documentation for the Open AI Rust Responses by SShift library, a Rust SDK for the OpenAI Responses API with advanced reasoning parameters, background processing, enhanced models, production-ready streaming, and **working image generation**.